Moody's announces completion of a periodic review for a group of Project Finance issuers

 Key Rating Considerations

-The principal methodology used for these rated entities was Operational Privately Financed Public Infrastructure (PFI/PPP/P3) Projects Methodology published in June 2021.
+The principal methodology used for these rated entities was Generic Project Finance Methodology published in January 2022.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.